Jeanette Shakalli

 Jeanette Shakalli is a Panamanian mathematician best known for her outreach activities in the Republic of Panama.
 She is currently Executive Director of the Panamanian Foundation for the Promotion of Mathematics (FUNDAPROMAT) a private non-profit foundation established to promote the study of mathematics in Panama.

 Education

 Shakalli earned a Bachelor of Science in Mathematics and Chemistry from the University of Notre Dame.
 In 2012, she received a Ph.D. in Mathematics from Texas A&M University under the advisement of Sarah J. Witherspoon.

 Career

 From 2012 to 2019 Shakalli worked for National Secretariat of Science, Technology, and Innovation (SENACYT) of Panama.
 In 2016, she created the Program on Math Outreach in Panama which holds several activities a year on recreational mathematics.
-Since then she has organized over 50 mathematical outreach events in Panama, including mathsjams and Julia Robinson Mathematics Festivals.
+Since then she has organized over 50 mathematical outreach events in Panama.